zxc2007/eviltwin-shell/README.md

 - This shell no logger , we promise
 - We not responsible for the actions you have done with this shell.
-- If you need bacot about this you can nyocot in efeeltwin@gmail.com
+- If you need bacot about this shill you can nyocot in efeeltwin@gmail.com
 - And Enjoy This Shell

 ### Thanks For